EOS-Nation/dfuse-docs/content/platform/dfuse-cloud/billing-and-rate-limiting.md

 For more information regarding this acceptable use policy, we invite you to read the [Rate Limiting]({{< ref "#acceptable-use-limits" >}}) section below.

-We recommend you to setup a payment method as soon as you consider using the service for any serious project.
-You can adjust your subscription plan at any time and we will prorate the payment for the remainder of your billing cycle.

 ## What are Documents?

 A **Document** is a response payload returned by the dfuse API.

-Each of our subscription plan includes a fixed number of **Documents**, which we may change over time and are indicated when you setup your subscription.
-You can use the dfuse API for the fixed monthly price of your subscription, but any extra **Document** passed that threshold will be charged at a per unit price.
+Each of our subscription plan includes a fixed number of **Documents**, which we may change over time and are indicated on your invoice when you setup your subscription.
+You can use the dfuse API for the fixed monthly price of your subscription, but any extra **Document** above that threshold will have an additional charge.

-Please note that our **Pay-As-You-Go** (**Free** with a registered payment method) is **0.00$** per month up to the acceptable use limit.
-This is the most flexible option as it does not force you into committing to a monthly subscription, but still ensures that your application will not be impacted if you go beyond the number of free **Documents**.

 ## How can I know how many Documents I have used?